 There are other spiritual drains, of course—but these four represent the tiny leaks that, over time, can allow our spiritual power to dissipate and vanish.
 And when that happens, we eventually end up like a car pulled to the side of the road with a cloud of steam billowing from beneath the raised hood.

 The insidious thing about these leaks is that they seem negligible and insignificant.
 And in the early stages of a drain’s activity, they are.
 A single envious thought or materialistic impulse is not going to sideline a Christian.
-But if those go unconfessed, and are allowed to accumulate drip-by-drip-by-drip, a tipping point will be reached.
+But if those go unconfessed, they will accumulate drip-by-drip-by-drip, and we will reach a tipping point.

 First, we must be aware of the reality of spiritual drains.
 Then we must do whatever is necessary to plug them!
 Only then will our living water remain within where it belongs.